ItsKiri/NIM---A-Game-of-Strategy/README.md

 To play this game, please:

-Step 1: Navigate to the game directory.
+Step 1: Navigate to the game directory in your terminal.

 Step 2: Type "javac *.java" => this will compile the game.